elisabetecosta/project-youtube_clone/README.md

 ## TO DO
-- [ ] Add JavaScript functionality to header and sidebar
+- [ ] Add JavaScript functionality to header and sidebar??
-- [ ] Improve responsiveness for smaller screens
 - [ ] ...